 Maglev chillers eliminate inefficiencies caused by friction, and demonstrate energy savings of 42%, compared to rotary-screw chillers.
 Based on the results of a GPG evaluation, almost 61 maglev chillers have been deployed throughout the GSA portfolio as of 2016, with an additional 77 pending installation.

 Data centers consume roughly two percent of all energy used in the United States.
-Based on evaluation results that showed a 48% reduction in cooling load and a 17% reduction in overall energy use, wireless sensor networks have been installed at three data centers in GSA's portfolio.
+Based on evaluation results that showed a 48% reduction in cooling load and a 17% reduction in overall energy use, wireless sensor networks have been installed at four data centers in GSA's portfolio.

 * Deployed through Energy Savings Performance Contracts (ESPCs)